PollobRay/Student-Attendance-System/README.md

 # Abstract
-This report outlines the contents of a minimal set of Student Management System software development documents, tailored for use by students in software engineering projects, and firmly based on Java standards.
+This report outlines the contents of a minimal set of Student Attendance System software development documents, tailored for use by students in software engineering projects, and firmly based on Java standards.
 The document set is designed to support software development activities.
 A supplementary report describes the content of each document in more detail.
 We would like to express